-The Election Commissioner’s mandate is to enforce Alberta’s election laws by conducting investigations into matters that might constitute an offence under the Election Act and the Election Finances and Contributions Disclosure Act and to apply penalties where warranted.
+The Election Commissioner’s mandate is to enforce Alberta’s election laws by conducting investigations into matters that might constitute an offence under the Election Act, the Election Finances and Contributions Disclosure Act or certain aspects of the Local Authorities Election Act, and to apply penalties where warranted.

 The legislation that establishes the rules for political entities is not written in plain language and there are many questions about how these entities are regulated.
-This is the first in a series of infographics that simplify the rules that apply to political entities.
-The purpose is to consolidate and highlight some of the more important rules and the penalties that apply for rule violation.
-Other infographics to follow will cover the rules and prohibitions that apply to other political entities, including nomination contestants, candidates, political parties, leadership contestants and constituency associations.
+This page contains a series of infographics that simplify understanding the rules that apply to political entities involved in provincial elections.
+The purpose is to consolidate and highlight some of the more important legal requirements and the penalties that apply for infractions.
+Other infographics to follow will cover the rules and prohibitions that apply to other political entities, including leadership contestants, constituency associations and voters.

-These infographics are not meant to be legal advice, nor do they replace any of the provisions in the Election Act or the Election Finances and Contributions Disclosure Act.
+These infographics are not meant to be legal advice, nor do they replace any of the provisions in the Election Actor the Election Finances and Contributions Disclosure Act.
 They are not intended to take the place of the guidance and directions that are issued by Elections Alberta.
 Unique circumstances and conditions often need to be considered and applied in interpreting the law.
-If you have any questions after reading these rules and prohibitions, you should consult the legislation itself or seek legal advice to determine how the rules might apply to your situation.
-The Office of the Election Commissioner is not resourced to provide you with legal advice or opinions.
+If you have any questions after reading these rules and prohibitions, you should consult the legislation or seek legal advice to determine how the rules might apply to your situation.
+The Office of the Election Commissioner does not provide legal advice or opinions.

 WHAT IS A 'THIRD PARTY ADVERTISER'?